-The University is committed to diversifying its student population and ensuring that students from underrepresented, disadvantaged and other diversity and equity groups have opportunities to participate and succeed at Melbourne.
-We will continue to:
+The ambitions set out in Advancing Melbourne 2030 commits the University to a bold and multifaceted domestic equity and diversity strategy.
+The strategy supports the University's commitment to diversifying its student population and ensuring that students from underrepresented, disadvantaged and other diversity and equity groups have opportunities to participate and succeed at Melbourne.
+Such a strategy would address secondary rationales, including meeting benchmarks associated with performance-based funding and responding to government policy regarding remote and regional imperatives.